RivasLeal/Systems_engineering_model_regression/README.md

 The user can specify the number of data points they want to generate and relies on the already established data to generate some sort of output.
 The lines of code are chosen between a specified Min and Max found in the JSON, from there development time is calculated using a ratio of the SLOC to effort calculated from the already existing data and multiplying it by a random number anywhere from 0.90 to 1.10.
 Effort is calculated using the other established values.

 ### Generate Excel output
 The user can specify a location where they can output a excel sheet if they so choose to, This excel sheet will be properly formatted and will have three sections.
 The first section on the left will be all the SLIM data from all project (even generated ones).
 The second of to the right will have AVERAGE and Variance calulated for specified fields.
-The final table on the bottom right will have R^2 values for certain comparison.
+The final table on the bottom right will have R^2 values for certain comparison.Additionally, the excel sheet will contain charts that display the SLIM and COCOMO data plotted with the best fit line.